cutting-room-floor/team-directory/README.md

 Team directory
 ---

-A rolodex for teams.

-Team directory provides a read/write interface for team data with data managed on GitHub.
+A read/write interface for team data with data managed on GitHub.
 Features include:

-- List filtering with stored params
+- List filtering/sorting with stored params
 - [vCard](https://en.wikipedia.org/wiki/VCard) downloads (single or entire team)
 - Stats display based on team data
 - User/admin only editing access

-#### Customization
+##### Customization

 - Your own data.
 Provide a json document of form field objects and team directory renders each one into submittable fields for each user.